hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 PowerShell can be installed on different Linux distributions today and it works perfectly, using a crontab configuration would make the scripts run in background.
 This allows using only one Linux machine to host all components (i.e., Grafana, InfluxDB and the execution of the PowerShell scripts).

-To learn more, you can refer to <https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux?view=powershell-7.2>.
+To learn more, you can refer to [this article](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux?view=powershell-7.2).

-The Linux repositories proposed by Microsoft can be found at the following address: <https://packages.microsoft.com/config/>
+The Linux repositories proposed by Microsoft can be found [here](https://packages.microsoft.com/config/).

 ![](/img/image011.png)